 A career breakthrough came for King when she was given the opportunity to reprise a role that she had performed at The Wright Museum later at the Detroit Repertory Theatre.
 Playing Hurricane Katrina survivor Mona Lisa Martin once again, King became part of an all-female cast whose rendition of venerated author and playwright Pearl Cleage's A Song for Coretta was voted "Best Play of the Season" by the subscribers to Michigan's oldest professional theater.
 King went on to also appear at the Detroit Rep in the late Romulus Linney's stage adaptation of the Ernest J. Gaines novel, A Lesson Before Dying; as well as the morality mystery murder, Taking Care of Mimi; and the comedic spin on elder care in a post-Medicare existence, A Facility for Living.

 On screen, King has appeared in commercials, public service announcements and industrial videos for the likes of General Motors Corp., Uber, Beaumont Health System, the University of Michigan, Ford Motor Co. and the Michigan Department of Health and Human Services.
 She has also added roles in such productions as the short film, American Prophet, and the full-length movie, The Messenger's Box, to her acting credits.
-As well as Bilal's Stand, the autobiographical drama that screened at the 2010 Sundance Film Festival.

 King with Robert Schorr in "A Human Being